 In the “Studio microphones” category, John sorts the products by price and chooses the Superlux HO8 microphone, priced at $50.
 According to the customer reviews, this microphone offers the best value for money among the affordable studio microphones.

 In other words, this seems to be the best option for a YouTube streaming beginner.
 John proceeds to the checkout and has arranged the first video’s voicing with a client.

 John waits for the delivery, unpacks his mike, plugs it into his computer, and gets puzzled by an awful sound.
 The thing is that his hardware doesn’t support phantom power.
 Without it, the Superlux HO8 cannot function properly.
 Unfortunately, the product card said very little about this, and John was not experienced enough to pay attention to such details.

 The source of phantom power is an essential element that must be bought separately.
 Otherwise, Superlux HO8 won’t produce quality sound.
 Unfortunately, the product card doesn’t stress this, so an inexperienced user will likely overlook phantom power requirements.

 John starts searching for the information about the purchased microphone and finds out that:

-- The cheapest phantom power supply ZEEPIN 48V available on this website costs $37 and must be preordered.
+- The cheapest phantom power supply, ZEEPIN 48V, available on this website costs $37 and must be preordered.
 The prices of more expensive supplies start at $65.

-- Apart from phantom power, the microphone requires a stand and a pop filter, which again should be bought separately.
+- Apart from phantom power, the microphone requires a stand and a pop filter, which should be bought separately.
 It would also be good to buy an external sound card and a noise reduction screen.
 Together these add-ons would cost John over $100.

 As a result, John has thrown a good sum of money on the microphone he cannot use, while the online store has lost its long-time client.